mpflynnx/stm32-development/docs/openocd.md

 - [Gui & command line remote debugging](https://www.96boards.org/blog/gui-command-line-remote-debugging/)

-### Adding a Makefile task to start openocd and gdb-multiarch together
+### Adding a Makefile target to start openocd and gdb-multiarch together

 This will start openocd, gdb-multiarch and connect gdb to the openocd target.